solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 portability, which makes them ideal for developing an application locally on your machine and then hosting it in the cloud, in test, and later in production.
-You can even run containers on-premises or in other clouds---the environment that you use on your development machine travels with your container, so your application always runs in the same ecosystem.
+You can even run containers on-premises or in other clouds.
+This is possible because the environment that you use on your development machine travels with your container, so your application always runs in the same way.
 Containerized applications are flexible, cost-effective, and deploy quickly.

 MySQL offers a [Docker image](https://hub.docker.com/_/mysql) to operate MySQL in containerized applications.
 Containerized MySQL can persist